-With the dog days of summer upon us, it’s important to remember your four-legged friends and provide them with every opportunity to beat the heat.
+With the dog days of summer upon us, it’s important to consider your four-legged friends and provide them with every opportunity to beat the heat.
 While you may have packed your wool and fleece away until fall, your dog can’t just make a quick outfit change.
 Every time your pooch leaves the air conditioned oasis of your home they begin to heat up!

-Recognize the signs of overheating in dogs
+Recognize the Signs of Overheating in Dogs

 If you notice a dog exhibiting symptoms of overheating, it’s important to act quickly to get the dog out of the hot environment and cool their body temperature.
 It can take very little time for a dog’s body temperature to go from mildly overheated to dangerously high.

-• Excessive panting or drooling
+- Excessive panting or drooling

-• Sunken eyes that appear glassy
+- Sunken eyes that appear glassy

-• Loud or labored breathing
+- Loud or labored breathing

-• Dry, dark or pale gums
+- Dry, dark or pale gums

-• Vomiting
+- Vomiting

-• Elevated heart rate
+- Elevated heart rate

-• Acting disoriented or having difficulty walking
+- Acting disoriented or having difficulty walking

-• Body temperature above 105° F
+- Body temperature above 105° F

-• Seizures or convulsions
+- Seizures or convulsions

-• Diarrhea
+- Diarrhea

 If you see any of these signs, cool your dog immediately using a wet towel and drive them to the nearest vet or urgent animal care center.
-Contact your vet while you are en route to ensure they are ready to act fast.
+Contact your veterinarian while you are en route to ensure they are ready to act fast.

 Of course, the best way to protect your furry friend is to prevent them from being in situations where they can easily overheat.
 Here are our top tips for preventing heat exhaustion and keeping your dog happy and healthy during hot weather.